 Statistical analysis— All statistical tests were performed in R Studio (ver.
 2022.07.02).
 We used a mixed effects model (nlme, lme4) to explore how TA affects growth in shell area over the course of an exposure, across two salinity levels, and as a function of initial oyster size.
 We explored growth responses during two temporal periods: an earlier response window (days 0-18), and a later response window (days 19-36).
 The initial size corresponded to the projected surface area at the beginning of the time window under consideration.
 Total alkalinity and initial oyster size were treated as continuous, fixed effects, whereas salinity (ambient versus low) and response window (earlier versus later) were included as categorical effects.
 We incorporated oyster individual and culture chamber as random intercepts to account for the lack of independence associated with repeated sampling of the same oysters and the lack of independence of oysters within a given culture.
-In the resulting analysis, the effect of the first time window is effect of the second time window appears via the interaction terms between TA or salinity and response window.
+In the resulting analysis output, the effect of the earlier time window is considered the ‘default’, and as such, reported model estimates of the intercept and fixed effects (slopes) refer effects within the earlier window.
+T effect of the second time window appears via the interaction terms between TA or salinity and response window.
 We used similar models to test the influence of TA, salinity, and initial oyster size on overall growth over the full 36 days of the experiment.
 The influence of these latter three predictors on shell thickness (shell mass per area, mg mm-2) and condition index (tissue mass per shell mass, mg mg-2) were also tested, including culture chamber as a random intercept.
 We added a weighted variance term to models that failed the Breusch-Pagan test (lmtest) for residual heteroscedasticity, which specifies that the weight of each data point is equal to the proportional variance across bins.
 Assumptions of normality were visually assessed with qqplots and histograms of model residuals.
 We employed backwards step-wise model selection to test the effect size of parameters found significant in the model, running ANOVA comparisons between a full model and one with a given parameter omitted.
 The computed L-ratios, shown in Tables 1-4, indicate a proportional effect size relative to other predictors in the model, at a given p-value.

 Results—

-Growth in shell area— Growth in oyster shell area was higher during the earlier (0-18 d) response window than the later (19-36 d) response window (compare panels Fig. 3).
-This difference was appreciable, with growth during the second time window dropping , of that observed during the first window of the same length.
+Growth in shell area— Growth in oyster shell area was higher during the earlier (0-18 d) response window than the later (19-36 d) response window (compare response scales between panels in Fig. 3).
+This difference was appreciable, with average oyster growth (across all treatments) during the second time window dropping from 11 to 2 mm2 , or almost ~80% of that observed during the first window of the same length.
 Total alkalinity did not influence growth in shell area during the earlier response window, but TA had a positive effect during the later response window (Fig. 3B; Table 1).
 The pattern during the later window may indicate that TA is more important in situations where rates of calcification of oysters are reduced by other factors.
 Salinity did not affect growth in shell area in either time window (Fig. 3, Table 1).
 In the earlier response window, there was a positive relationship between initial size and growth, while the relationship was reversed in the later window (Fig. 4, Table 1).